 This weathered Fugazi tee makes a rare cameo in the Matthew McConaughey flick, Mud.
-It’s a wonderful slow-burning tale about a handsome and captivating convict hell bent on reuniting with the woman he loves.
+It’s a wonderful slow-burning tale about a handsome and captivating convict hell-bent on reuniting with the woman he loves.
 He’s aided and abetted by some little dudes who facilitate their complicated relationship.
 The tee is worn by a pre-teen badass named Neckbone.

 We dug around a little bit to find out how it made the cut.
 Writer/director Jeff Nichols explained to the Washington City Paper how it all went down:

-I was a huge fan of Fugazi growing up and I was thinking a lot about certain things in my life from the time period that I was Ellis’ age.
+“I was a huge fan of Fugazi growing up and I was thinking a lot about certain things in my life from the time period that I was Ellis’ age.
 My brother was in a punk rock band in Little Rock, and there was a pretty good punk rock scene in Little Rock, so I was listening to a lot of Jawbreaker and Fugazi and everything else.
 Working on this script reminded me of that time and when I was building my characters, the character of Galen, Neck’s uncle (Michael Shannon) was written as this sort of washed-up punk rocker.
 If you look through his house, you’ll see a bunch of flyers and things from Little Rock punk shows.

 What I was thinking [when writing Neckbone], was that this kid would have a hand-me-down Fugazi shirt, which of course would have had to have been homemade.
 It’s funny though because we went had to get permission to use a Fugazi shirt, so a producer called whoever Fugazi’s representation is and they wouldn’t give us permission because they never made T-shirts!
 But we found a fan-made shirt online and asked if we could use that.
-I didn’t think they were going to let us use it and—I don’t know, I wasn’t involved in this process—I remember telling one of my producers “Well, if we don’t get Fugazi, we’ll just make a Jawbreaker shirt.”
-But we were able to use the Fugazi shirt.
+I didn’t think they were going to let us use it and—I don’t know, I wasn’t involved in this process—I remember telling one of my producers ‘Well, if we don’t get Fugazi, we’ll just make a Jawbreaker shirt.’
+But we were able to use the Fugazi shirt.”

-Check out Ryan Gosling’s Metallica Ride The Lightning tee in A Place Beyond The Pines.
+BTW, check out Ryan Gosling’s Metallica Ride The Lightning tee in A Place Beyond The Pines.